 Women are usually the defaulters of this rule.

 The very minute they have a quarrel with their spouse, they dispatch the news to anyone around in a bid to get supporters and advice.

 They forget that everyone experiences problems occasionally and it takes a mature mind to resolve them without involving the entire universe.

-Don’t be in a hurry to involve your parents except the problem is really huge.
+Don’t be in a hurry to involve your parents or friends unless the problem necessarily involves them.
 If it can be handled between the both of you, do it maturely.

-This is the first thing you should say to your partner in order to restore love and peace.
+This is the first thing you should say to your partner in order to restore love and peace in your relationship.